 Benoit holds a Bachelor's degree in Civil Law and Common Law from McGill University and is a member of the Barreau du Québec.
 He is a member of the International Advisory Board of the Desautels Faculty of Management of McGill University and sits on the boards of Justice Pro Bono and the Eulalie Durocher Foundation.

 Grégory Larroque is Vice-President, Economic Affairs at CGI.
 More specifically, he is responsible for the promotion of CGI's economic interests, he advises the executive team on strategic orientations of the company.

 Prior to joining CGI, Gregory was legal counsel and chief of staff to former Quebec Premier Jean Charest at McCarthy Tétrault's Business Law Group since 2013.
 During this time, he coordinated strategic mandates for international clients, participated in strengthening McCarthy Tétrault's strategic and legal positioning, and contributed to several international initiatives.

 In his previous roles, Grégory was special advisor to the Minister of Economic Development, Innovation and Export Trade of Quebec and advisor to the Minister of Finance of Quebec.

-He is also actively involved in Montreal’s cultural community, notably as member of the board of Festival TransAmériques (FTA).
+He was also actively involved in Montreal's cultural community, notably as member of the board of Festival TransAmériques (FTA).

 Gregory holds a master's degree in business law from the University of Aix-Marseille III in France and obtained a second bachelor of law degree from the University of Montreal.
 He has been a member of the Quebec Bar since 2007.